aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-text-manipulation/add-text-unicode/_index.md

 ## Prerequisites
 Before we dive into the tutorial, ensure that you have the following prerequisites in place:
 1. Java Development Kit (JDK): Make sure you have Java installed on your machine.
-2. Aspose.Page for Java: Download and install the Aspose.Page library from the [official download link](https://releases.aspose.com/page/java/).
+2. Aspose.Page for Java: Download and install the Aspose.Page library from the [download link](https://releases.aspose.com/page/java/).
 3. Integrated Development Environment (IDE): Choose your preferred Java IDE such as IntelliJ IDEA or Eclipse.
 ## Import Packages
 In your Java project, import the necessary packages for Aspose.Page.
 Add the following lines to your code: